HR Leaders Today Need These 4 Skills to Thrive

 6. They stay grounded

-“Early on in my career, I was surprised to find out that our director made every member of our team, regardless of title, log into the HR hotline and assist.
+“I was astonished early in my career to learn that our director required every member of our team, regardless of title, to call the HR hotline and help.

 7. They treat their staff well

-Are you winning the war for talent?
+Are you winning the talent war?

 8. They use data to inform decision making